CSGuides/grad-job-guide/_jobs/general.md

-- **U.S. Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers, and Virginia. *Professors often consider this the default type of application.*
+- **U.S. Research Academia**: This includes "top-ten" schools like MIT, CMU, Berkeley, Stanford, and Cornell as well schools with lower rankings like UC Irvine, Purdue, Rutgers, and Virginia. *Professors often consider this the default type of application*---even if it may not be where most applicants end up.
+  You may benefit from talking to your advisors and mentors about other options.

-- **Industrial Research Labs**: This category includes Microsoft Research, IBM Research (T.J.
-Watson), Google Research,  Meta Research, Intel Labs, GrammaTech, BBN Raytheon, and so on.
-We also include Federally Funded Research and Development Centers (FFRDCs) like Lincoln Labs and MITRE here.
+- **Industrial Research Labs**: This category includes larger research organizations like Microsoft Research, IBM Research (T.J.
+Watson), Google Research,  Meta Research, Intel Labs;
+  research organizations that are adjacent to academia, like MIT Lincoln Labs, GrammaTech, Kestrel Institute, and Johns Hopkins University Applied Physics Laboratories;
+  and other
+  Federally Funded
+  Research and Development Centers (FFRDCs) like Raytheon BBN and MITRE.

 - **Industrial "Startups"**: This includes Ph.D.-seeking high-tech companies or recently-formed startups.
 Examples